smoli/dapentry/Readme.md

 * ~~[ ] denote expressions with () instead of {}~~ Don't do that because we want to use () in expressions
 * [x] Make a parameter type that evaluates an expression
 * [x] Properly recognize when the user enters an expression when editing a statement
+* [ ] Switch the complex array iteration to FOREACH in updateStatement
+* [ ] Make DO/ENDDO work without an index register
+* [ ] Enable the user to wrap the selected code into a DO/ENDDO 2
+* [ ] Enable the user to switch an DO/ENDDO to a FOREACH when assigning an array as the count
+* [ ] Delete Objects
+* [ ] Hide Objects
+* [ ] Language Version annotation
 * [x] Add a method getPointAtPercentage to GrObject
   * [x] implement for lines
   * [x] implement for circles